BitBoxSwiss/bitbox02-api-js/docs/methods.md

 ### btcDisplayAddressSimple

 Display a Bitcoin single-sig address on the device.
-Return the address after users confirmation or throw "aborted by the user" error.
+Return a promise with the address after users confirmation or throw "aborted by the user" error.
 The address to be shown in the wallet is usually derived from the xpub (see `btcXPub`) and account type.

 ```javascript